RishikeshMagar/ManufacturingNet/docs/source/deep_learning_methods/LSTM.rst

 The LSTM can be used through **LSTM** class.
 The LSTM model always operates with batch size dimension being the first dimension(batch_first = True).

-LSTMModel *(attributes=None, labels=None, shuffle=True)*
+LSTM *(attributes=None, labels=None, shuffle=True)*

 Parameters
 ==========

-When initializing a LSTMModel object, the following parameters need to be passed:
+When initializing a LSTM object, the following parameters need to be passed:

 - **attributes** *(numpy array, default=None)*: A numpy array of the signal reshaped as a 3D array.
 The input shape must be in the form (total number of data points, sequence length, number of input feature).
 - **labels** *(numpy array, default=None)*: A numpy array of the class labels for classification problem or numbers for regression problem.
 The input shape for labels must be in the form (total number of data points, labels)